UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 +++

-We will apply the function as detailed in {numref}`fig:img-pivot-wider`.
+We will apply the function as detailed in {numref}`fig:img-pivot-wider`, and then rename the columns.

 ```{code-cell} ipython3
 :tags: ["output_scroll"]